syntonyze/gerrit-migration-environment/gerrit/cutover/cut-over-primary-replica-3.6_to_3.7.md

 * All the operations need to be performed in a staging environment first to anticipate possible issues happening in production
+* The testing has to be done with a staging environment as close as possible to the production one in term of specs, data type and amount, traffic
+* The upgrade needs to be performed with traffic on the system